sidi-o/STIGS/WN11-CC-000038/README.md

 ## Security Context

-WDigest Authentication can cause credentials to be stored in plaintext in LSASS memory.
-This can increase the risk of credential theft by attackers who gain access to the system.
+WDigest Authentication can cause plaintext credentials to be stored in LSASS memory.
+This can increase the risk of credential theft.

 This STIG ensures that WDigest plaintext credential use remains disabled.